 - Cathedral Ledge Lookout – Short drive or hike up 700 ft tall Cathedral Ledge for stunning views over Saco River valley.

-However, vibrant autumnal colors are at the heart of the Kancamagus Highway’s fame and it is easy to fall in love with this part of New Hampshire during Fall.
+The Kancamagus Scenic Byway is a beautiful place to drive through during spring, summer and even winter.
+However, vibrant autumnal colors are at the heart of the Kancamagus Highway’s fame and it is easy to fall in love with this part of New Hampshire during the peak fall season.

-From beginning to end you will see warm earthy colors illuminating the road side, hiking trails, rivers and ponds.
+From the beginning to the end of a Kancamagus Highway fall foliage road trip you will be blown away by warm earthy colors illuminating the road side, hiking trails, rivers and ponds.

 When Do The Fall Colors Turn On Kancamagus Highway?

-You can expect the colors to begin turning around the middle of September, but plan to visit during the first two weeks of October for peak Fall colors.
+You can expect the colors to begin turning on the Kancamagus Highway around the middle of September, but plan to visit during the first week of October for a better chance of seeing peak fall colors.

 Each year is slightly different and it can hard to predict exactly where to be on which day.
-But if you aim for those first two weeks in October you stand the best chance of hitting it right on the money.
+But if you aim for those first 10 days in October you stand the best chance of hitting it right on the money.

 Kancamagus Highway Road Trip Tips